Stability conditions on a singular quadric threefold: Introduction

 \section{Introduction}

 Bridgeland stability conditions on triangulated categories, introduced in \cite{Bri07}, have become a central tool in the study of derived categories.
-They are now known to exist on curves \cite{Mac07} and on surfaces \cite{AB13}.
-In dimension three, the tilt-stability approach of Bayer--Macr\`i--Toda \cite{BMT14} and its refinements provides a general framework for constructing Bridgeland stability conditions, and has led to existence results in a number of cases (see for instance \cite{BMS16}).
+They are known to exist on curves \cite{Mac07} and on surfaces \cite{AB13}.
+In dimension three, the tilt-stability approach of Bayer--Macr\`i--Toda \cite{BMT14} and its refinements provides a general framework for constructing Bridgeland stability conditions, and has led to existence results in a number of cases.

-On the other hand, Kuznetsov studied the semiorthogonal decompositions of Fano threefolds and introduced Kuznetsov components \cite{Kuz04,Kuz05,Kuz09}, which have played a central role in the study of their derived categories and geometry.
-It is therefore natural to investigate stability conditions on Kuznetsov components of Fano threefolds.
-In the smooth case this has been carried out in \cite{BLMS} for all smooth Fano threefolds of Picard rank one.
-This leads to the question of what happens in the presence of mild singularities.
+Very recently, Li proved in \cite{Li26} the existence of Bridgeland stability conditions on $\mathrm{D^b}(X)$ for any smooth projective variety $X$.
+It is natural that we turn to study Bridgeland stability conditions on singular varieties.
+Motivated by our previous work \cite{Cho25} on a singular surface and its resolution, it is natural to study stability conditions on a suitable categorical resolution first, and then compare them with stability conditions downstairs via the associated Verdier localization.

 In this article, we extend our previous result in \cite{Cho25} to singular threefolds via Kuznetsov's categorical resolution \cite{Kuz08b}, and we first address the simplest such case, namely a quadric threefold with a single ordinary double point.